The University of Missouri Purchasing Card Policy Manual

 - Purchases involving trade- in of University property (unless prior written approval is provided by Procurement Services)

 - Services of sole proprietorships, individuals, or non- incorporated businesses (These are 1099 reportable to IRS)

 - Internet purchases requiring agreement to online terms and conditions (e.g. E-bay, other survey sites excluding Survey Monkey)

 - Any purchase categories blocked through the purchasing card Merchant Category Codes (MCC) as determined by Procurement Operations.

 - Intellectual Property (e.g. photography services, webpage/software development)

 Each campus may impose stricter requirements than those stated in this policy manual.
 Each campus has adopted specific requirements regarding the purchase and or payment of certain items (e.g. telecommunications, catering).
-For further information see the AP/PO Quick Reference Guide.
+For further information see the Procure/Payment Method for Expenditures - Reference Guide.

 A receipt or substitute documentation must support each purchase.
 If a receipt shows a limited amount of information or only has part numbers, added information from the Cardholder is beneficial.